jmoses/sidekiq-sqs/README.md

 This is a gem that modifies Sidekiq to use Amazon's SQS as a job store.
 It still requires Redis for stats and such, and worker tracking.

 It works currently.
-There's zero tests, and we're not using it in production, so you might want to be careful.
+There's very few tests, but we've been using it in production for a while.
+Still, be careful

 ## Installation